SANDAG/SRF/Supply/README.md

 - Run with `python main.py`
   - Or, run the main executable from the pyinstaller dist folder after following installation steps

+## Module Process

+- Note that the supply module considers vacancy rates as an important factor, for development, but that there is also _vacant land_ which is just greenfield, and doesn't factor into the vacancy rate.

 ## Interface

 The supply module accepts a .csv file and expects the following data on each MGRA:

 ### Input and Output Columns

-the supply module expects these columns and update them during program execution
+The supply module expects these columns and updates them during program execution

 - SqFt_SF | total squarefootage of single-family units
 - SqFt_MF | total squarefootage of multiple-family units